simplicitesoftware/module-isocurrencies/README.md

 ### Load data

-Sample data is provided as a module's dataset.
+Currencies data is provided as the module's dataset.

 Open this dataset and click on the _Apply_ button after having imported the module and made a full clear cache.